Manage your network topology for cloud voice features in Microsoft Teams

 See also Set-CsTenantTrustedIPAddress.

-Once you have configured your network roaming policies, you need to enable Network configuration lookup* within each of your Meeting Policies in the Teams Admin Center under Meetings > Meeting Policies.
+Once you configure your network roaming policies, you need to enable Network configuration lookup* within each of your Meeting Policies in the Teams admin center under Meetings > Meeting Policies.

-You may wish to either edit the global policy, or create a new policy and assign the policy to specific users.
+You can either edit the global policy or create a new policy and assign the policy to specific users.